shawnhooper/wpml-rest-api/readme.txt

 1. This screenshot shows an excerpt of the JSON returned by the WP REST API when a page has translations available

 == Changelog ==

+= 1.1.1 (2021-01-10) =
+* Fix: Refactored into a class and namesapce (thanks @szepeviktor)
+* Changed minimum required version to 5.2 (for PHP 7 support)

+= 1.1 (2021-01-05) =
+* Fix: properly renders URLs for pages that have parent parents (Thank you @rburgst)
+* Fix: Respect home and allow filtering of language url (Thank you ghost contributor)
+* Fix: Updated WPML filters/functions to replace deprecated ones.
+* Fix: No longer returns draft translations
+* Fix: When adding new posts - PHP Fatal error:  Uncaught Error: Cannot use object of type WP_Error as array (Thanks @darenzammit!)

+= 1.0.5 =
+* Allows language switching by specifying 'lang' or 'wpml_lang' parameters on the query string.
+* Typos in code fixed.

+= 1.0 =
+* First release.

 = 1.0 =
 * First release.